 The existing culvert would be replaced with a new 90-inch-diameter CSP culvert.
 Although the drainage system does not convey runoff volumes that would warrant a 90-inch-diameter culvert, Caltrans has chosen to replace the existing culvert at Location 1 in kind to maintain its potential use as a wildlife crossing.
-The bottom of the proposed culvert would be buried with approximately 2 feet of course substrate similar to the surrounding native material to facilitate its use as a potential wildlife crossing.
+The bottom of the proposed culvert would be buried with approximately 2 feet of coarse substrate similar to the surrounding native material to facilitate its use as a potential wildlife crossing.
 The replacement culvert is not anticipated to require reinstallation of the metal struts.

-The existing 18-inch-diameter, 66-foot-long CSP culvert at Location 2 would be replaced with a 24-inch-diameter, 66-foot-long CSP culvert.
-The Location 2 culvert was installed south of the Location 3 culvert in 1983.
-The Location 2 culvert intercepts a ditch east of the northbound lane on SR 1.
-Drainage is conveyed under SR 1 and outfalls in approximately the same location as the Location 3 culvert, south of SR 1 (Figure 1-3 in Appendix A).
+The two existing 18-inch-diameter culverts that make up the existing 66-foot-long CSP drainage at Location 2 would be replaced with two 24-inch-diameter CSP culverts, for a total length of 66-feet for the drainage.
+The Location 2 culverts were installed south of the Location 3 culvert in 1983.
+The Location 2 culverts intercept a ditch east of the northbound lane on SR 1.
+Drainage from both culverts are conveyed under SR 1 and outfalls in approximately the same location as the Location 3 culvert, south of SR 1 (Figure 1-3 in Appendix A).